ORP Orzeł (1938): Search for the wreck

 Between 2008 and 2017 a number of Polish expeditions, both private and public-funded, searched the region of North Sea where she went missing with the hope of finding her final resting place.
-Wrecks of various other ships have been located, but Orzeł has not been among them and ultimately the fate of the ship remains unknown.
+Wrecks of various other ships have been located, but Orzeł has not been among them, and the fate of the ship remains unknown.

 In June 2013 the Polish Navy, following reports of a wreck of an unknown large submarine found in the North Sea, conducted one more expedition to check whether the ship could be Orzeł.
 The wreck was surveyed and identified as HMS J6.
 In 2017 another private expedition found a previously unknown wreck which they identified to be most likely HMS Narwhal based on sonar data.

-On May 23, 2020, 80 years after Orzeł left on its final patrol, the Shipwreck Expeditions Association announced a partnership to search for the wreck in conjunction with the Maritime University of Szczecin with the assistance from the Chancellery of the Prime Minister of the Republic of Poland and the Ministry of Maritime Economy and Inland Navigation.
+On 23 May 2020, 80 years after Orzeł left on its final patrol, the Shipwreck Expeditions Association announced a partnership to search for the wreck in conjunction with the Maritime University of Szczecin with the assistance from the Chancellery of the Prime Minister of the Republic of Poland and the Ministry of Maritime Economy and Inland Navigation.

 The search is currently entering the logistics and preparations phase for the first expedition.